Creates a button control. | HTML 2, 3.2, 4, 4.01, 5 |

 HTML Syntax

-type = submit
+<input type = button

 >